 Following the announcement on the holding of the annual stockholders' meeting, the Nomination Committee accepted the nomination of any individual for election as directors.
-Thereafter, the Nominations Committee evaluated the list of nominees for the Board, including the nominees for independent directors, and determined that the nominees have all the qualifications and none of the disqualifications to serve in the Board of Directors.
-The Final List of Candidates and the qualifications of each nominee director are discussed in the Definitive Information Statement and their names are included in the ballot form to be provided by the Corporation.
+Thereafter, the Nominations Committee evaluated the initial list of nominees for the Board, including the nominees for independent directors, and determined that the nominees have all the qualifications and none of the disqualifications to serve in the Board of Directors.
+The Nominations Committee is yet to finalize the Final List of Candidates.
+Such Final List of Candidates and the qualifications of each nominee director shall be discussed in the Definitive Information Statement and their names are included in the ballot form to be provided by the Corporation.